DRIVING/TOWING - 4WD DRIVING SKILLS

 The instructor should be able to advise on legal modifications that can improve the vehicle’s ability in off-road situations, without compromising on-road safety.

 The course should then introduce the driver to the type of four wheel drive system fitted to that vehicle and how to operate it safely and without causing mechanical damage.
 For example, most 4WD utes have a ‘part-time’ system that needs to be operated with care on high-friction surfaces.
-Many 4WDs cannot be operated in low range on high-friction surfaces, without risk of driveline damage.
+Nearly all 4WDs cannot be operated in low range on high-friction surfaces, without risk of driveline damage.

 Practical instruction should start with selection of the correct tyre pressures for the terrain, because lowered tyre pressures offer better grip in low-speed, off-road situations – particularly on beach sand.
 Tyre discussion should point out the difference between light-truck-rated off-road tyres and the standard tyres fitted to nearly all new 4WDs.